-- Step 1 From the Maintenance menu, choose Diagnostics > FRU Error. - Step 2 Click the Power Supply tab.
+- Step 1 Click the Maintenance menu, and then choose Diagnostics > FRU Error. - Step 2 Click the Power Supply tab.

-Table 5-13 describes the power supply FRU fields that appear.
+Table 5-12 describes the power supply FRU fields that appear.

-Table 5-13 Power Supply FRU Field Descriptions
+Table 5-12 Power Supply FRU Field Descriptions

 Field Description

 PS ID Power supply number.

 FruError Shows the last hardware error (if any) detected on this field-replaceable unit.
 The information returned in this variable is read from the vital product data of the device.